mayankkumarsingh97/alarm_aaplication/README.md

-# myDigitalclock
-A Digital clock using HTML CSS and JS
+A alarm ⏰️ app using HTML CSS and JS .